paduanton/naturally-server/README.md

 ```
 cp .env.example .env
 ```
+#### Notes:
-#### Note: Set mail environment variables so you can receive emails sent through the application (in my case, I used mailtrap.io in dev environment)
+- Set the mail environment variables so you can receive emails sent through the application (in my case, I used mailtrap.io in dev environment)
+- Also, set the Twitter oauth1 environment variables from your [developer account application](https://developer.twitter.com/en/apps), then you will be able to handle twitter login on this API

 Build container and start development environment:
 ```